Kitware/Visomics/scripts/README.txt

   type: What type of data this output is.
 Currently, the only supported types
         of output are Table or Tree.

+An output, in turn, can contain any number of views.
+These are represented by the <view> element.
+The first view listed should be the "raw" view into the output data. view tag attributes:
+  name: The name of the view, as it will appear in the GUI.
+  type: The name of the voView subclass to use for this view.

 parameters tag
 Container tag for the parameters of your script.
 If your script does not use parameters, then you do not need to include this tag.